 Unfortunately, for a town so rich in history, you have a 1 in 19 chance of being a property crime victim.
 Violent crime isn’t that bad but still 40% higher than the national average.
 The most common crime is larceny, so lock your wallet in your car before strolling through the park.
 Much of Vicksburg’s crime is concentrated in the city’s south area; by contrast, the northwest side enjoys a lower crime rate.

 |Average household income:||$39,171|

 Sadly, for its tourism industry, or perhaps because of it, Gulfport has the fourth-highest property crime rate in Mississippi.
-Believe it or not, though, the violent crime here is actually a smidge below average.
-High poverty and unemployment rates are the cherries on top.
+Believe it or not, though, the violent crime here is slightly below average.
+High poverty and unemployment rates are the most significant issues affecting crime rates.

-A lot of the crimes in Gulfport are clustered in the southeast area of town, and you have a 1 in 13 chance of being the victim of a crime there.
-We’d recommend staying far away from there, and keeping an eye on your wallet while you enjoy the blackjack tables.
+Many of the crimes in Gulfport are clustered in the southeast area of town, and you have a 1 in 13 chance of being the victim of a crime there.
+We’d recommend staying far away from there and keeping an eye on your wallet while you enjoy the blackjack tables.

 9. West Point, MS

 Together with Starkville and Columbus, West Point forms the Golden Triangle industrial region.
 Contrary to the name, West Point is a relatively small and economically vulnerable city.
 It gets virtually no snow but used to be home to the iconic Blazon-Flexible Flyer snow sled and used to be notable in the region for its Sara Lee meat packing plant.

 Although it’s ranked as a top place to raise a family due to the cheap cost of living, West Point has crime issues that make it difficult to recommend.
 Violent crime is on par with the national average, but property crime is a problem.
 On average, you have a 1 in 35 chance of being the victim of a property crime in West Point.